ErrorGamer2000/stringtonumber/README.md

 # stringstonumbers

-`stringstonumbersr` is a very simple `npm` package that converts any string input into a number and back.
+`stringstonumbers` is a very simple `npm` package that converts any string input into a number and back.
 It was created to be used with the scratch-api module for transferring data over scratch cloud servers.

 ## How to use